top of page

 Did you know that employee retention is largely determined by their relationship with their boss?
 And how supported they feel by others on the team?* Do your staff know how to support colleagues through some of the tricker moments of parenthood?

-We can provide specialist training packages on topics such as supporting colleagues who are struggling with postnatal mental health problems, parenting children with disabilities, returning after a bereavement or traumatic birth and building personal resilllience.
+We can provide specialist training packages and interactive workshops on topics such as supporting colleagues who are struggling with postnatal mental health problems, parenting children with disabilities, returning after a bereavement or traumatic birth, and building personal resilience.
 Book a call to discuss your requirements with us now.
+Mental health support for employees is crucial in creating a supportive and productive work environment.

 A team fist bumping after a successful resilience training or mental health workshop